cloudogu/gitops-playground/README.md

 * `--argocd` - deploy Argo CD GitOps operator
 * `--fluxv2` - deploy Flux v2 GitOps operator

+> ⚠️ **Note** that switching between operators is not supported.
+That is, expect errors (for example with cluster-resources) if you apply the playground once with Argo CD and the next time with Flux.
+We recommend resetting the cluster with `init-cluster.sh` beforehand.

 ##### Deploy with local Cloudogu Ecosystem

 See our [Quickstart Guide](https://cloudogu.com/en/ecosystem/quick-start-guide/?mtm_campaign=gitops-playground&mtm_kwd=ces&mtm_source=github&mtm_medium=link) on how to set up the instance.